Use these 7 Data Storytelling Examples to Make Your Insights more Meaningful Today

 Example 2: Data Stories Should Drive a Message

 Some data storytellers are really just presenting facts and not persuading you toward a conclusion.
 In a recent blog post, I talked about the real point of data stories.
 I think there are two kinds: informative and persuasive.
 Informative data stories are really just that – presenting facts.
-Persuasive data stories are about bring people to the same conclusion you have about the data.
+Persuasive data stories are about bringing people to the same conclusion you have about the data.
 That is effective data storytelling.

 This data story is a good example of being closer to the informative than persuasive.
 If I had to give it a theme it would be – “You can’t predict hurricanes” which doesn’t seem like a new fact.
-However an a data storytelling example, it is well presented and well visualized.
+However a data storytelling example, it is well presented and well visualized.

 Example 3: People are Interesting, Not Numbers